hari nef is the new face of l’oreal | read | i-D

 Model, actress, writer, and trans rights activist Hari Nef has just been crowned the new face of L'Oreal.
 Why?
 Because she's worth it.
-No seriously; in the short time she's shone in the spotlight, she's already hosted a TED talk, starred in the Emmy award-winning TV show Transparent, appeared on the pages of i-D, been nominated for models.com's model of the year, appeared on the pages of i-D again, graced the catwalks of Gucci and Hood by Air, starred on the cover of Frische magazine, and even gave a short performance at Art Basel Miami.
+No, seriously.
+She's already hosted a TED talk, starred in the Emmy award-winning TV show Transparent, appeared on the pages of i-D, been nominated for models.com's Model of the Year, appeared on the pages of i-D again, graced the catwalks of Gucci and Hood by Air, starred on the cover of Frische magazine, and even gave a short performance at Art Basel Miami.

-And now she's bagged her very own L'Oreal beauty campaign, following in the footsteps of Frida Pinto, Penelope Cruz, Doutzen Kroes and Beyoncé.
-Cast alongside a diverse range of beauties - Xiao Wen Ju, Blake Lively, plus size model Sabina Karlsson, and Darnell Bernard (a man!) - Hari stars in the campaign for L'Oreal's new gender-less cosmetics line, True Match, which promotes over 30 shades of foundation.
-33 to be precise.
-Representing shade W1 (she's Eastern European) watch our girl shine in the video below.
+And now she's bagged her very own L'Oreal beauty campaign, following in the footsteps of Frida Pinto, Penelope Cruz, Doutzen Kroes, and Beyoncé.
+Cast alongside a diverse range of beauties — Xiao Wen Ju, Blake Lively, plus size model Sabina Karlsson, and Darnell Bernard (a man!) — Hari stars in the campaign for L'Oreal's new genderless cosmetics line, True Match, which promotes over 30 shades of foundation (33 to be precise).
+Representing shade W1, watch our girl shine in the video below.

 Text Tish Weinstock